 - Ol Seki focuses on international cuisine, with local Kenyan meals an option if requested.
 Everything is freshly prepared, using as much local produce as possible.
 We really enjoyed the food when we stayed in February 2019 and found it inventive, plentiful and very tasty.

 Breakfast, often after a early-morning game drive, is served at around 9.00am.
 Guests can expect a selection of fruit, cereal and pastries as well as cooked options to order.
 For those going on a longer game drive a packed breakfast can be arranged.

 Lunch, about 1.00pm, is normally two courses.
 We tucked in to beef lasagna accompanied by a fresh avocado salad; this was followed by a desert of watermelon balls and mint.

 Tea and cakes are at about 4.00pm before the evening game drive.

-Communications: WiFi reaches most bedroom tents but it is not available in the main areas.
+- WiFi reaches most bedroom tents but it is not available in the main areas.
 Cellphone coverage, especially Safaricom, is usually good.

 Health & safety

-Medical care: All driver/guides have had first-aid training.
-There's a doctor at Nkoilale and a district hospital at Sekenani (national reserve gate), both about an hour’s drive from camp.
+- All driver/guides have had first-aid training.
+There's a doctor at Nkoilale and a district hospital at Narok both about a 90-minute drive from camp.
 The camp also has links with a flying doctors service.

 - Cash payments may be made in US dollars, euros, pounds sterling or Kenyan shillings.
 Visa and MasterCard are accepted with no surcharge.
 Village visits must be paid for in cash.